proxior/lan-wifi-interception-standard/README.md

 c) Dns Spoof (Spoofing and poisoning DNS with hardware device) <br/>
    For this method insert in to device the the dns for spoof <br/>
-   e.x <br/>
+   For your ip view in to the connection informations or enter ifconfig on terminal For first operation and second operation your use the ip from eth0 For third operation roque wifi use the ip from wlan0 e.x <br/>
    dns: www.gmail.com <br/>
    ip: 192.168.2.2 <br/>
-   The devive connect with server(laptop or pc) with specific ip address..
-This ip is 192.168.2.2 <br/>

    This device username and password details. <br/>
    username: admin <br/>
    password: admin <br/>

    You can use this device for three operations <br/>

    First operation is router.
 Connect to dsl cable in to dsl port in device <br/>

    Second operqtion is acces point with cable.
 Connect lan port from device with lan port yo router <br/>
    After disable dchp server form device and give ip = 192.168.2.253 and subnet mask = 255.255.255.0 <br/>

-   Thirf operation is created a roque wifi with no internet connection <br/>
+   Third operation is created a roque wifi with no internet connection <br/>
    !Attention!
 The wifi must be open...
 NO KEYS NO ENCRYPTION.....
 FREE WIFI <br/> <br/>